A collaborative work of Richard Cook and Steve Albin

 I’ll start by thanking Steve for giving me access to his wonderful sessionography and BRIAN application, and once again mention his sources: linear notes, Sinatra: The Man and His Music by Ed O’Brien, as well as Chuck Granata and Will Friedwald.

 As for my first update, this features heavily on Reprise releases.
-My source for this information comes from the Sinatra Family site’s discography and forum.
+My source for this information comes from the Sinatra Family site’s discography and forum (since removed from the internet).
 I’ve also used their discography to update the previous release entries, minus the singles and v-discs, which I haven’t been able to update as I’m having trouble accessing the site.
 Also, information on “Syms By Sinatra” and the electronic duets came from the forums.

 I have also used some other artist discographies/sessionographies.
 These were: